Price Interpretability of Prediction Markets: A Convergence Analysis: Limiting Price for CRRA Utility

-The previous section shows that the price sequence generated by the exponential utility-based markets and the risk measure-based markets could converge to a unique limit price for any trading sequence that satisfies the IP property.
-One might wonder whether a similar result can be generalized to more general families of utilities.
-In this section, we consider a market where the market maker and the traders adopt the hyperbolic absolute risk aversion (HARA) utility-based MU functions.
-The HARA utility function includes several utilities as its special cases, e.g., exponential utility, power utility, logarithmic utility, and enjoys widespread usage in economic modeling and analysis.
-Given wealth vectors $\y$ and $\x_j\in \mR^I$, we assume the market maker's MU function and the $j$-th trader's MU function are
+\tb{ The preceding section demonstrates that, under certain conditions, the price sequence produced by the exponential utility-based and risk-measure-based markets can converge to a unique limit price for any trading sequence that satisfies the IP property.
+This motivates us to inquire if a similiar outcome can be extended to more commonly used utility functions.
+In this section, we mainly explore a market model constructed by the utility with constant relative risk aversion (i.e., CRRA utility).
+The CRRA utility enjoys widespread usage in economic modeling and analysis.
+In the CRRA utility-based market, we assume the market maker's and the $j$-th trader's MU functions are

-respectively, where $(\theta_1,\ldots,\theta_I)\in \Theta_I$ and $(\pi_{1,j},\ldots, \pi_{I,j})\in \Theta_I$ are the subjective beliefs, $\gamma_M$ and $\gamma_T$ are the risk aversion parameters of the market maker and the $j$-th trader, respectively; $a_M>0$, $b_M\ge0$, $a_j> 0$ and $b_j\ge 0$ are the parameters associated with the HARA utility functions for $j=1,2, \ldots, J$.
-In the above setting, we assume all the traders share the same risk aversion parameter.
-Clearly, the MU functions (\ref{eq:hara_UV}) meet the condition (ii) in Theorem \ref{thm_Uconv}, therefore the trading process is convergent.
-In the following, we study which point on the efficient frontier the trading process will converge to, and more importantly, what is the limit price.